sunnychaudhari/MyProductivityTool/README.md

     * you can see all the relevant code under shortner app in django project. urls, models and business logic.
     * Used ajax calls to execute the api calls, you will see the results without reloading the page.
+    * API to create url shortner: "http://localhost:8000/url_shortner/" with POST request params={input_url: http://google.com}
+    (You can check this api from any api client for eg. postman)

 # Notes For MyProductivityTool project